RitaBu/cospaces-scripts/VRLocomotionDemo/README.md

 ## How to use

 1. Look around the stage
-2. Click on markers to switch position
+2. Click on pins to switch position

 ## Locomotion Info (vr research related)
 >Early Unity prototypes included fading Out/In of the camera when teleportation happened.
 While it is the most comfortable solution to teleport the player